Casco Bay: Native American population and arrival of European settlers

 The first colonial settlement in Casco Bay was created by Christopher Levett, an English merchant and explorer.
 Through the Council for New England, King James I awarded Levett 6,000 acres in Maine for a settlement and ordered churches to take up collections to support the voyage.
-Levett set sail in 1623, and arriving in Casco Bay ordered the construction of a stone house on what would become known as House Island, with Levett calling the settlement Machigonne derived from an Algonquian word transalated as "great neck."
-Levett left behind a small group of settlers and continued his exploration of the Maine coast before crossing the Atlantic back to England, and publishing a book chronicling the voyage and settlement he had intended to be named York.
+Levett set sail in 1623, and arriving at the mouth of the Piscataqua River, set out in two small boats to explore candidate sites to the north for a settlement.
+Arriving in Casco Bay where he received a friendly reception from Abenaki leaders, Levett pushed as far as the Kennebec River region before returning to Casco Bay as his first choice.
+Levett ordered the construction of a stone house on what would become known as House Island, with Levett calling the settlement Machigonne derived from an Algonquian word transalated as "great neck."
+Levett left behind a small group of settlers and returned to England, publishing a book chronicling the voyage and settlement he had intended to be named York.
 The fate is unknown of the settlers.

 At the time, the sachem of the Almouchiquois along the Presumpscot was Scitterygusset, also known as Skitterygusset and other alternate spellings in historic records.
 Scitterygusset's sister Warrabitta also had a leadership role.

 In 1626, John Cousins established a homestead in Machigonne, which would become known as Casco.
 In 1635, he moved several miles east to a waterway that became known as the Cousins River.
 Cousins Island and Littlejohn Island are also named for him.

 Walter Bagnall settled in 1628 on Richmond Island, south of Cape Elizabeth and Casco Bay, and initiated trade with the Wabanaki.
 Bagnall was deemed an unscrupulous trader, and in 1631 Scitterygusset led a small band to the island to kill him and torch the island homestead.

 The Council for New England recognized what became known as the Province of Lygonia under Gorges' patent, which included the Casco Bay region.
 The New England Council issued land grants "in a very loose manner" according to one historic account, leading to conflicting claims among settlers arriving next in the Casco Bay area after Levett.

 In 1630, a group reached the Casco Bay area on the ship Plough with a Council for New England patent to build a settlement, but finding the farmland and climate unsatisfactory, sailed south to the Massachusetts Bay Colony.